If you’ve never had Puerto Rican food before, then you’re seriously missing out.

 Let’s start with one of the biggest staples of Puerto Rican cuisine- arroz con gandules.
 Also known as rice with pigeon peas.

 The dish itself has an interesting list of ingredients that you probably wouldn’t think to mix on your own.
-But trust us, when you try arroz con gandules, you’ll wonder how you ever ate rice any other way.
+But trust us, when you try it you’ll wonder how you ever ate rice any other way.

-Arroz con gandules consists of white rice, olives, capers, pigeon peas, tomato sauce, sofrito (more on what that is later), and seasoning.
+Arroz con gandules consists of white rice, olives, capers, pigeon peas, tomato sauce, bay leaves, sofrito (more on what that is later), and seasoning.

 Some people also add bacon fat, pork, or beans to the dish.

-Although sofrito isn’t a dish itself, we feel like it deserves a spot on this list because it plays such an important role in many Puerto Rican entrees.
+Although sofrito isn’t a dish itself, we feel like it deserves a spot on this list because it plays such an important role in many Puerto Rican foods.

 Basically, sofrito is a sauce that’s used as a base for a variety of dishes.
 While each sofrito recipe varies slightly, the main ingredients are tomatoes, onions, red peppers, green peppers, and ajis dulces peppers.

 To make sofrito, you’ll pretty much chop up these ingredients and throw them into a food processor.
-The sauce is very tasty, and it helps to make Puerto Rican dishes bright and vibrant.
+The sauce is very tasty, and it helps to make Puerto Rican dishes bright, vibrant and full of flavor.

 Do you like mashed potatoes?
 How about plantains?